Fabian Society: Early Fabian views

-The first Fabian Society pamphlets advocating tenets of social justice coincided with the zeitgeist of Liberal reforms during the early 1900s.
-This includes eugenics, which was a popularly held view at the time amongst a small percentage of elites and intellectuals - perhaps 5-10% of the population, although it never gained traction with the wider public The Fabian proposals however were considerably more progressive than those that were enacted in the Liberal reform legislation.
+The first Fabian Society pamphlets advocating tenets of social justice coincided with the zeitgeist of progressive reforms during the early 1900s.
 The Fabians lobbied for the introduction of a minimum wage in 1906, for the creation of a universal health care system in 1911 and for the abolition of hereditary peerages in 1917.
 Agnes Harben and Henry Devenish Harben were among Fabians advocating women's emancipation and supporting suffrage movements in Britain, and internationally.